Charles V, Holy Roman Emperor: Marriage

-On 21 December 1507, Charles was betrothed to 11-year-old Mary, the daughter of King Henry VII of England and younger sister to the future King Henry VIII of England, who was to take the throne in two years.
+On 21 December 1507, Charles was betrothed to 11-year-old Mary Tudor, Queen of France, the daughter of King Henry VII of England and younger sister to the future King Henry VIII of England, who was to take the throne in two years.
 The engagement was called off in 1513, on the advice of Cardinal Thomas Wolsey.
 Mary was instead married to King Louis XII of France in 1514.

 After his ascension to the Spanish thrones of Castile and Aragon, negotiations for Charles's marriage began shortly after his arrival in Castile, with the Castilian nobles expressing their wishes for him to marry his first cousin Isabella of Portugal, the daughter of King Manuel I of Portugal and Charles's aunt Maria of Aragon.
 The nobles desired Charles's marriage to a princess of Castilian blood, and a marriage to Isabella would have secured an alliance between Castile and Portugal.
 The 18-year-old King was in no hurry to marry and ignored the nobles' advice, exploring other marriage options.
 Instead of marrying Isabella, he sent his sister Eleanor to marry Isabella's widowed father, King Manuel, in 1518.

 In 1521, on the advice of his Flemish counsellors, especially William de Croÿ, Charles became engaged to his other first cousin, Mary, daughter of his aunt, Catherine of Aragon, and King Henry VIII, in order to secure an alliance with England.
 However, this engagement was very problematic because Mary was only six years old at the time, sixteen years Charles's junior, which meant that he would have to wait for her to be old enough to marry.

 By 1525, Charles could not wait any longer to marry and have legitimate children as heirs.
 He had abandoned the idea of an English alliance, cancelled his engagement to Mary and decided to marry Isabella and form an alliance with Portugal.
 He wrote to Isabella's brother, King John III of Portugal, making a double marriage contract – Charles would marry Isabella and John would marry Charles's youngest sister, Catherine.